EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 We are automating the installation of all of our plugins using [jenkins-plugin-cli](https://github.com/jenkinsci/plugin-installation-manager-tool).

 These days, the app is built into [Jenkins Docker images](https://hub.docker.com/r/jenkins/jenkins), so we don't need to install it.
-We use it to bake all the plugins in to our custom Docker image.
+We use it to bake all the plugins in to our custom Docker image with code.

-The list below will add all default/recommended plugins, plus a few extra ones we need, including the [Configuration As Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin#getting-started).
-It also includes plugins that we will be using later in this series for creating a Docker "cloud" using DinD, and integrating a SonarQube server docker container.
+The list below adds all default/recommended plugins, plus a few extra ones we need, including the [Configuration As Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin#getting-started).
+It also includes plugins that we use later in this series to create a Docker "cloud" using DinD, and integrate a SonarQube server docker container.

 The format is "shortname:version".
-If no version is specified, it will pull the latest version.
+If no version is specified, it pulls the latest version.

 > See ["Addendum: How To Output A List of your Installed Jenkins Plugins"](#addendum-how-to-output-and-use-a-list-of-your-installed-jenkins-plugins) below to learn how to get a list of installed plugins in an existing Jenkins server.
-Its how I generated the plugins list below.
+Its how I generated the `plugins.txt` list below.

-- Create `plugins.txt` in `~/dev/docker-cicd/jenkins/`.
+- Create an empty `plugins.txt` in `~/dev/docker-cicd/jenkins/`.
 - Copy and past the text below into `plugins.txt`.

 ```Text